ScaleOvenStove/Docs/aspnet/mvc/controllers/filters.rst

 ----------------
 *Resource Filters* implement either the ``IResourceFilter`` or ``IAsyncResourceFilter`` interface, and their execution wraps most of the filter pipeline (only :ref:`authorization-filters` run before them - all other filters and action processing happens between their ``OnResourceExecuting`` and ``OnResourceExecuted`` methods).
 Resource filters are especially useful if you need to short-circuit most of the work a request is doing.
 Caching would be one example use case for a resource filter, since if the response is already in the cache, the filter can immediately set a result and avoid the rest of the processing for the action.

 The :ref:`short circuiting resource filter <short-circuiting-resource-filter>` shown above is one example of a resource filter.
-A very naive cache implementation (do not use this in production) is shown below:
+A very naive cache implementation (do not use this in production) that only works with ``ContentResult`` action results is shown below:

 .. literalinclude:: filters/sample/src/FiltersSample/Filters/NaiveCacheResourceFilterAttribute.cs
   :language: c#
-  :emphasize-lines: 1-2,11,16,24,26
+  :emphasize-lines: 1-2,11,16-17,27,30
-  :lines: 8-36
+  :lines: 8-41
   :dedent: 4

 In ``OnResourceExecuting``, if the result is already in the static dictionary cache, the ``Result`` property is set on ``context``, and the action short-circuits and returns with the cached result.
 In the ``OnResourceExecuted`` method, if the current request's key isn't already in use, the current ``Result`` is stored in the cache, to be used by future requests.